 “The real root of suffering is this never-ending and pointless pursuit of ephemeral feelings, which causes us to be in a state of constant tension, restlessness and dissatisfaction.”

-Pursuit or running away from those ephemeral feelings give rise to the roots of unhappiness.
+Pursuit or running away from or chasing those ephemeral feelings give rise to the roots of unhappiness.
 Always wanting what you don’t have.
 Always chasing, even if it is only in the mind.
 The restlessness IS nature.
 Love has to be kind to this restlessness, know it, honour it, and then embrace it, so that we stay and live another day with each other.
 Those temporary feelings will past with time: be it of anger, sadness, lust.
 I wrote a book about it.

 Don’t deny your restlessness, because according to Sigmud Freud, “when we neglect unexpressed emotions, they will come forth in uglier ways.”
 Love is when it feels better to stay than to run away.